fs.promises and FileHandle Cleanup

 }

-Error code differences.
-There are no special promise-only filesystem errors.
-Error objects from fs.promises have the same properties as callback errors: code values such as ENOENT, EACCES, and EISDIR; syscall values such as open, read, and stat; and path information where available.
-Existing error policies usually transfer directly from callback branches into catch blocks.
+Promise-based filesystem errors are not special promise-only errors.
+They have the same useful fields as callback errors - code values such as ENOENT, EACCES, and EISDIR, syscall values such as open, read, and stat, and path information when available.
+Most existing error policies transfer directly into catch blocks.

 How fs.promises Uses the Thread Pool

-The production-level contract is simple: promise-based filesystem APIs use Node's thread pool to perform filesystem work off the event loop thread.
-The callback APIs do the same.
-The difference your JavaScript code writes against is the completion model: callback invocation versus promise settlement.
+Promise-based filesystem APIs use Node's thread pool to perform filesystem work away from the event loop thread.
+Callback APIs use the same general path.
+The JavaScript difference is how completion is reported - callback invocation or promise settlement.

-Do not treat every convenience helper as a single libuv request. readFile() and writeFile() may perform multiple reads or writes internally, and path-based helpers such as stat() can use path metadata syscalls without opening the file.
-When you need the exact number of syscalls, measure the concrete operation on the target platform.
+Do not assume every convenience helper maps to one libuv request. readFile() and writeFile() may perform multiple reads or writes internally.
+Path-based helpers such as stat() can use path metadata syscalls without opening the file.
+If you need exact syscall counts, measure the real operation on the target platform.

 fsPromises.readFile(path)